-Lawyer Andre Bouchard was confirmed on April 9 to lead the Delaware Court of Chancery, replacing Leo Strine, who has gone on to become chief justice of Delaware’s Supreme Court.
+Lawyer Andre Bouchard was confirmed on April 9, 2014 to lead the Delaware Court of Chancery, replacing Leo Strine, who has gone on to become chief justice of Delaware’s Supreme Court.
 Bouchard, 53, will serve a 12-year term.

 The Delaware Court of Chancery consists of one chancellor and four vice chancellors, all nominated by the governor.
 This non-jury trial court has adjudicated tens of thousands of highly complex and detailed cases concerning some of the largest and most influential corporations in the world.

 In a 2012 shareholder lawsuit, he represented Google Inc’s executive chairman in a case challenging the company’s plan to issue a new class of stock.
 In 1997, Bouchard represented Walt Disney Co. in one of the court’s most well-known cases when the shareholders' lawsuit failed to hold the company’s board liable for an allegedly wasteful severance package paid to former Disney president Michael Ovitz.
 This case was handled just a couple of miles from Harvard’s headquarters.